 COVID Immunization Exemption

 Drexel will allow COVID-19 vaccine exemption based on clearly documented medical or religious grounds.
 Only authorized Drexel personnel will know that you have been granted an exemption unless you volunteer this information to others.
 To apply for a vaccine exemption, CLICK HERE and follow the guidance provided.
 Exemption requests take up to 2 weeks to process.
-Should you be granted exemption to COVID-19 immunization, you will be enrolled in a mandatory weekly COVID-19 screening program and be required to follow additional guidance for your protection which will be provided at the time exemption is granted.
+Should you be granted exemption to COVID-19 immunization, you will be required to follow additional guidance for your protection which will be provided at the time exemption is granted.

 Approved exemptions are only valid for general University entry.
 Your individual Academic Program, including those that require access to a clinical setting, or certain campus activities may require additional analysis regarding the reasonableness of your exemption request based on those specific circumstances.
 As such, you should reach out immediately to your Program Director or Department Head for specific information about your Program’s requirements.